In early learning classrooms, teachers typically choose to teach shapes and colors first before numbers or the alphabet.

 It’s cold out where we live, so anytime that we can get outside, we take advantage of it!
 This activity is simple; all you have to do is draw a few shapes on the ground with sidewalk chalk.
 You ask your toddler to jump from shape to shape.

-Does your preschooler want to get involved?
+Does your older children want to get involved?

 Every time I set up an activity for my son to do, my daughter is right there waiting to be part of the action.
 I try to differentiate the activities for her to make them a bit more challenging.
 In this case, I had my daughter work on shape patterns and drawing the shapes.
 These are two critical skills for her to have in Kindergarten.

-D. Shape Mini-Eraser Worksheets
+Activity #4: Shape Mini-Eraser Worksheets

 2. If your toddler is learning shapes, make sure to talk about what shape you are building with them!
 When working with older ones, ask them to see if they know what shape it is and if they know how many sides it has!